gizmolab10/help.webseriously/tutorial/first list.md

 Now let's add another item to this list.
 Tap the TAB key.
 This is what you will now see:

 ![[first list second item.png]]
-Now type "I get it" and this is what you will see:
+Now type "I get it" and tap the RETURN key.
+This is what you will now see:

 ![[first list second item edit.png]]
 One more thing to mention.
 Any item can contain a list, so let's do that now.
 Tap the SPACE key (just like you did above), type "ahah!" and then tap the RETURN key.
 This is what you will now see: